-We teach an exciting range of subjects in Key stage three that cover a broad range of human and physical geographical content including map skills, river systems, environmental disasters, tectonic landscapes, wild weather, development, globalization and many others.
+We teach an exciting range of subjects in key stage three that cover a broad range of human and physical geographical content.
+All topics are taught through enquiry questions such as ‘

 The physical content includes tectonic and atmospheric disasters, the living world, climate change, rivers and coasts and extreme weather.
 The human content covers urban challenges, energy and resource management, the changing economic world and the global development gap.

-The content is examined through three formal written examinations, which all take place at the end of Year eleven.
-There are two fieldwork visits that take place as part of the course, however, unlike previous years; these are now examined through formal examination and not through controlled assessment.
+The content is examined through three formal written examinations, which all take place at the end of year 11.
+There are two fieldwork visits that take place as part of the course which are assessed through formal examination.

-We also aim to foster a strong moral compass by examining issues from the local, to the global scale and asking big questions about the way forward in situations that are socially and morally challenging.
-A key part of our work on global development also focusses on the role of charity and aid in the world.
-We encourage our students to challenge inequality and suffering and to be generous towards charity, both in their thoughts and their activities in daily life.
+We also aim to foster a strong moral compass by examining issues nationally and internationally and asking big questions about the way forward regarding situations that are socially and morally challenging.
+A key part of our work on global development also focuses on the role of charity and aid in the world.
+We encourage our students to challenge inequality and suffering and to be charitable, both in their thoughts and their actions.

 Geography is a subject that celebrates diversity and the many cultural differences that are part of the rich tapestry that make up our global community.
-This experience of global difference is taught through an appreciation and a respect for people of all genders, beliefs, races, cultures and creeds around the world and within our multicultural society at home.
+This experience of global difference is taught through an appreciation and a respect for people of all genders, beliefs, races, cultures and creeds around the world and within our multicultural society in Britain.